-As from 1 March 2009, a vendor is required to register for VAT if turnover in any 12 month period is likely to exceed R1 million.
+As from 1 March 2009, a vendor is required to register for VAT if taxable supplies in any 12 month period exceeds or is likely to exceed R1 million.

-As from 1 April 2014, VAT registration is compulsory in the case of:

-- existing businesses whose taxable supplies have already exceeded the R1 million threshold within the preceding 12 months - existing or future businesses that have a written contractual commitment to make taxable supplies exceeding R1 million within the next 12 months
+As from 1 April 2014, the compulsory VAT registration requirement was extended to existing or future businesses that have a written contractual commitment to make taxable supplies exceeding R1 million within the next 12 months.

-Where turnover is less than R1 million in a 12 month period, but exceeds R50 000, or R60 000 in the case of commercial rental establishments, a vendor can register voluntarily.
+Where turnover is less than R1 million in a 12 month period, but exceeds R50 000, a vendor can register voluntarily.